ValveSoftware/wine/README.md

 wine notepad.exe readme.txt          (calling program with parameters)
 ```

-Wine is not perfect, so some programs may crash.
+Goliath is not perfect, so some programs may crash.
 If that happens you
 will get a crash log that you should attach to your report when filing
 a bug.

-## GETTING MORE INFORMATION
+## GETTING MORE INFORMATION (Wine)

 - **WWW**: A great deal of information about Wine is available from WineHQ at
 	https://www.winehq.org/ : various Wine Guides, application database,